David-Manniche/TheMarket/readme.txt

     => 035118 - Invalid email address is accepting while guest login.
     => 035206 - admin> settings> email template settings> cropper is not there => 034808 - All action button should listed above all listings in admin.
+    => 035214 - Add review button should not be displayed on product detail page if that item is not bought by current logged in user.

 New Features:
     => 71188 - Add setting for making brand field optional